Plagiarism Policy

 • No single source should exceed 2–3% similarity.

-• Properly cited quotes and references will not be considered as plagiarism but should still be kept within reasonable limits.
+• Properly cited quotations and references will not be considered plagiarism, but they should still be kept within reasonable limits.

 Consequences of Plagiarism